My Favourite Things to Eat in Dubai

 Friday Brunch at the Ritz-Carlton

-With my tummy rumbling I walked into the restaurant and could hardly believe my eyes as I took in every mouth-watering, eyes popping dish, after dish, after too much temptation than can be good for you, lip-smacking dish on display.
+With my tummy rumbling, I walked into the restaurant and could hardly believe my eyes as I took in every mouth-watering, eyes popping dish, after dish, after ‘that much temptation cannot be good for you’, lip-smacking dish on display.
 A feeding frenzy verging on the obscene ensued.

 We were told to dress to impress, put on our heels and dive into the expat lifestyle.
 The only pair of heels I had with me, had nearly broken my ankles earlier in the week and were now where they belonged in the bin.
 While the expat life here wouldn’t be for me and some of the ladies outfits had my eyes popping as much as the food did, it really was a superb meal.
 I couldn’t pick out just one dish as a favourite as it was all so good from the whole roasted lamb to the sushi corner to the Arabic delicacies to the delightful mini desserts to the waffles, the..

 Friday Brunch at the Ritz-Carlton isn’t cheap but it is impressive and the perfect place to celebrate a special occasion.